datacenter/nexus9000/nexusscripts/on-box/config-mgmt/Readme.txt

   Steps :

      a.
-Execute the script(interface_desc.py) on the required switch to update the interface description based on the cdp status.
+Execute the script(interface_desc_cdp.py) on the required switch to update the interface description based on the cdp protocol status for the cisco devices as neighbours.
      b. command to execute : python filename